eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 As mentioned above, the Result View displays the result of the latest Acceleo generation run.

+**Note**: You have to enable the traceability option in the run configuration main page by selecting ``Contribute traceability information to Result View``.

 Let's suppose we have the following Acceleo module to generate a class: